fjvallarino/monomer/docs/tutorials/01-basics.md

 # Basics

-A Monomer application has five main components which are provided to the `startApp` function:
+A Monomer application has five main components that are provided to the `startApp` function:

-- **Model**: contains the information the application uses.
+- **Model**: contains the information your application uses.
-- **Events**: generated from user action or system notifications.
+- **Events**: generated from user action or asynchronous tasks.
 - **Build UI function**: creates the UI using the current model.
 - **Event handler**: reacts to events and can update the model, run asynchronous tasks and other actions.
 - **Configuration**: several options to indicate window size, available fonts and theme.